FlowFuse/website/src/blog/2024/06/node-red-architecture.md

 ## Stopping Node-RED

 When you stop Node-RED, it follows a meticulous shutdown process to ensure data integrity and smooth restart capabilities.
 First, Node-RED initiates a graceful shutdown, informing all nodes to complete any ongoing tasks and clean up resources.
-Next, it saves the current state of the flows and context, ensuring that the system can resume from the same state when restarted.
-After saving the state, Node-RED stops the HTTP server, terminating any active connections to the Node-RED editor and API endpoints.
+Since Node-RED saves flow configuration on flow deployment, it doesn't need to save the flow again.
+Once the nodes have cleaned up and completed their tasks, Node-RED stops the HTTP server, terminating any active connections to the Node-RED editor and API endpoints.
 Finally, the Node.js runtime is terminated, concluding the Node-RED process.

 This thorough shutdown process ensures that no data is lost and the system can be restarted smoothly.

 ## Conclusion